How do I apply? What is the application process?

 Where are the trips?

-The Office of Campus Ministry organizes spring break immersion trips to Jamaica, West Virginia, the Dominican Republic, Philadelphia, Apopka Florida, the US/Mexico border, and Ecuador.
+The Office of Campus Ministry organizes spring break immersion trips to Montgomery Alabama, West Virginia, the Dominican Republic, Camden New Jersey, Apopka Florida, and the US/Mexico border.

-There are also two summer immersion trips to Belize and El Salvador.
-Both trips leave the Monday after graduation and last ten to twelve days.
+There are also a summer immersion trip to El Salvador.
+The trip will leave soon after graduation and last ten to twelve days.

 These locations may change from year to year.

-How much money does a mission trip cost?
+How much money does an immersion trip cost?

 Can/how does fundraising for trips work?